 The moments right after a car accident can be scary and confusing.
 You may not know who is supposed to be doing what or what you should be doing to protect and help yourself after a car accident.
-The steps below tell you what to do after a car accident, whether you are in Gwinnett County or elsewhere.
+The steps below tell you what to do after a car accident, whether you are in Duluth Georgia or elsewhere.

 5 Steps to Take After a Car Accident